anniecherk/anniecherk.github.io/_posts/2017-06-30-Command-Line-Cribsheet.markdown

-grep -n "sweet prince" Hamlet.txt # prints line number of query in the file grep -i "Good night" Hamlet.txt # case insensitive search grep -c "good night" Hamlet.txt # "count": reports # of lines that match query find . | grep -v "\\.txt$" . # prints all filenames that don't end with .txt
+grep -n "sweet prince" Hamlet.txt # prints line number of query in the file grep -i "Good night" Hamlet.txt # case insensitive search grep -c "good night" Hamlet.txt # "count": reports # of lines that match query grep -rl "ssh" ~/.ssh/ # Finds & returns only file names of files that contain ssh find . | grep -v "\\.txt$" . # prints all filenames that don't end with .txt

+# You can chain greps together to find files that contain query1 && query2
+grep -rl "ssh" ~/.ssh/ | xargs grep -r "annie"
 ```

 There are also flags for specifying how many lines before & after the matched query to display.